Privicore

 2.

-Policy detects security classification
+Policy detects security classification from data attributes

 3.